gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

 ### Deleting a Kafka topic

-Let's first create a topic and add some messages.
+Let's first create a new topic and add some messages.

 ```bash
 kafka-topics --create \